 - 1/4 teaspoon ground cinnamon

-Step 1: For the dough: Mix the milk, water, melted butter, sugar and yeast in a two cup measure.
-I used a microwave safe glass measure and heated the milk and water a full power for 1 minute, 20 seconds to reach 110 degrees.
+Step 1: For the dough: I used a microwave safe glass measure and heated the milk and apple cider at full power for 1 minute, 40 seconds to reach 110 degrees.
+Mix the milk, apple cider, melted butter, sugar and yeast in a two cup measure.
 In the bowl of a stand mixer, add the flour and salt.
 Using the dough hook attachment, start the mixer on low.
 Add the milk mixture slowly.
 Scrape down the sides of the bowl as needed until the flour is incorporated.
 Increase the mixer speed to medium (raised my KA to the 5 setting) and let it knead for another 6 to 7 minutes.
 If the dough looks overly wet, add 2 tablespoons of flour at a time and continue mixing until the dough forms a mass.
 Spray a large bowl with cooking spray.
 Transfer the dough to the bowl and spray the dough also.
 Cover the bowl with a clean dish towel and use my tip below to aid the rise.
 Let the dough rise until doubled.
 If using my tip, it will double in 45 to 60 minutes.
-For this version of Monkey Bread, I let it rise for 60 minutes using my tip.
 If not, it may take 1 to 2 hours.

 Step 2: For the coating: As the dough rises, combine the brown sugar and cinnamon in a bowl.
-Place the melted butter and Kirschwasser in a small bowl.
-If you would like to dial back the sweetness and gooeyness of the recipe, use the lesser amounts of sugar and butter.
+Place the melted butter and and apple cider in a small bowl.
 Set aside.
-Pit and halve 32 cherries.
-Pit and roughly chop 8 cherries.
-My 40 cherries weighted .75 of a pound.

-Step 4: Spray the bundt pan with cooking spray.
-If any of the dough balls have reopened, pinch them together to fully enclose the cherry and create a uniform ball shape.
+Step 4: Spray a bundt pan with cooking spray.
+Shape each dough piece into a ball.
 Dip each dough ball into the melted butter mixture individually and let excess drip back into the bowl.
 Then roll them in the brown sugar mixture until they are well coated.
 Place the dough ball into the bundt pan.
 Layer the dough balls so they are offset and the dough ball on top is placed on the seam of dough balls below.
-Repeat preparing the dough balls until about half are in the pan.
-Sprinkle the chopped cherries on top of the dough balls.
-Continue preparing the dough balls and layering them on top of the chopped cherries until they are all in the pan.
-If there’s any remaining melted or brown sugar, set aside.
+Repeat preparing the dough balls until all are in the pan.
+If there’s any remaining melted butter mixture or brown sugar, set aside.

 Step 5: Cover the bundt pan with a clean dish cloth or plastic wrap.
 Let rise until puffy and until they are about an inch or two from the top of the pan.
 Mine rose to the top of the pan.
 If using my oven tip below, let rise for 50 minutes.
 If not, let rise for 1 to 2 hours.
 If there’s any remaining melted butter, drizzle it over the top of the dough balls.
 If there’s any remaining brown sugar, sprinkle it over the top of the dough balls too.

-Step 6: Bake unwrapped 40 to 45 minutes in a preheated 350 degree oven with a cookie sheet underneath the pan.
+Step 6: Bake unwrapped 30 to 35 minutes in a preheated 350 degree oven with a cookie sheet underneath the pan.
 I’ve found that at least one or two dough balls try to escape during baking and the cookie sheet prevents them from burning on the bottom of the oven and causing a ton of smoke.
-This time I had many that escaped but the hubby loves these, so no harm done.
-When done the top should be browned and the coating begins bubbling a bit.
+When done, the top should be browned and the coating begins bubbling a bit.
 Let bread cool in the pan for a maximum of 10 to 15 minutes.
 Any longer and it may be difficult to depan.
 Invert bread onto a large plate.

 Step 7: For the Icing: While the dough cools to almost room temperature, add butter and mascarpone cheese to a large mixing bowl.
 Beat 2 minutes.
 I beat them on high using a hand-held mixer.
-Beat in vanilla extract, Kirschwasser and cinnamon.
+Beat in vanilla extract and cinnamon.
 Mix in the powdered sugar at a lower speed (this prevents having powdered sugar everywhere).
-Mix in the milk.
-If you want a thinner icing, add more milk in teaspoon increments until you reach desired consistency.
+Mix in the apple cider.
+If you want a thinner icing, add more apple cider in teaspoon increments until you reach desired consistency.
 Spread the icing on top of the bread – the icing will drizzle down the sides of the dough.
 Serve warm or cold.